LuigiD5555/agentic-rag-graphiti-redis/README.md

 - Text is split into chunks
 - Embeddings are generated via LM Studio
-- Data is inserted into Qdrant
+- Data is inserted into Weaviate
 - Entities and relationships are extracted and inserted into Neo4j

 ---